Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

    :align: center
    :target: ../../_images/Kits/weather_station_construction_wifi_dc_jack_1200.jpg

-Thats it!
+That's it!
 We can now again mount the front of the case to the back.
 If you use an antenna from the Tinkerforge shop, you need to either use the large or the external antenna.
 The small antenna does not fit.